learningwala/learningwala.in/content/Now.md

 I work with curriculum designers, researchers, learning facilitators and children to design and test the experiential learning curriculum for children age 3 to 8yrs.

-I am attending online course on 'Indian Aesthetics' as a part of my work.
+I am attending online course on 'Indian Knoledge Systems' as a part of my work.

 #### Side Project